eove/orca/example/docs/offline_vault_ceremony.md

 Please follow your organisation's way of verifying a document to make sure this document has not been tampered with.
 A gpg-based one can be found in [the O.R.CA documentation](https://eove.github.io/orca/unstable/signing_and_verifying.html)

-Once ce document is verified, for easier copy/paste of commands in this document, we recommend to use a [HTML version of this workflow](https://eove.github.io/orca/unstable/document_generation.html), generated at the above commit.
+Once this document is verified, for easier copy/paste of commands in this document, we recommend to use a [HTML version of this workflow](https://eove.github.io/orca/unstable/document_generation.html), generated at the above commit.

 ## Introduction